karrui/taskrr/readme.md

 ### Recommended setup

-1. Create/start psql server at:
+1. Start a psql server at:
 ```
 postgres://localhost:5432/cs2102
 ```